aalhadsawane/Flutter-Notes/README.md

+# Frequently Used Widgets In Flutter

 ### SizedBox Widget
--A box with a specified size. (specified in pixels).
+A box with a specified size. (specified in pixels).
 Even if the SizedBox widget has no children it will take up whitespace with given dimensions.
 ```
 SizedBox(